 Instructions

-• Return the potato wedges back to the dry bowl.
-Season generously with Kosher salt and black pepper.
-Drizzle about 3 tablespoons of extra virgin olive oil.
+• Season the potatoes: Toss the wedges with a big pinch or two of salt and pepper.
+Drizzle with enough olive oil to coat (about 3 tablespoons).
 Toss to combine, making sure all the potatoes are well-coated.

 Video